matoanbach/Starter-Kit/Project5/Project5.1/README.md

-# Challenge

-In this project we will explore the real power of ESP32, which is networking.
-We will set up one way communication where a client sending message and then display the message received on the TFT screen.
+# Project 5.1: Real-time Data Communication and Display

+## Overview

+Project 5.1 focuses on establishing an one-way real-time communication system between a computer client application and an ESP32 server using UDP (User Datagram Protocol).
+This project aims to demonstrate the integration of network communication and data display on an Adafruit ST7735 TFT display

+## Material

+1. ESP32
+2. TFT Screen

+## Objectives

+1. Implement a UDP client: Create a client application on a computer that can send data to an ESP32 server over a network.
+2. Implement a ESP32 server: Configure the ESP32 to act as a server that receives data sent from the client.
+3. Visual Feedback: Use a TFT display connected to the ESP32 to visually represent the data received from the computer

-# Hardware Assembly
+## Hardware Assembly

 <img src="https://raw.githubusercontent.com/matoanbach/Starter-Kit/main/pics/p2.png">

-# Pin Connection

 | LCD Pin | Description | To ESP Pin |
 | :-----: | :---------: | :--------: |